rickellis/BlogFu/README.md

 Really well!
 Just kidding.

 I run my entire blog using one HTML page.
 If the URL contains the name of a blog post it gets shows.
 If the URL is empty it shows a list of blog post titles.
-That page also shows a 404 if the URL has a segment that doesn't corellate to an actual post.
+That page also shows a 404 if the URL has a segment that doesn't correlate to an actual post.

 Blog posts are saved as markdown files (or they can be any file type).
 I'm including [Parsedown](https://github.com/erusev/parsedown) in the BlogFul distro for convenience.
 It's very simple to use.